UK Butterflies Arriving Early

 Butterflies have been spotted from a week to a month earlier than usual, and one rare butterfly (the Lulworth Skipper) showed up seven weeks before it is usually seen.

-As well as now, the fact that many of the butterflies already seen will be having second broods means there could be a profusion of butterflies in July and August.
+As well as now, the fact that many of the butterflies already seen will be having second broods means there could be a profusion of them in July and August.

 There are 58 species of butterfly in the UK and over 2,500 types of moth but their survival is being threatened.
 Four British butterflies and 60 moth species became extinct last century.
-Almost half of UK butterflies are now threatened and 70 per cent of common moths are declining.
+Almost half of UK butterfly species are now threatened and 70 per cent of common moths are declining.